besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  Private API Key.
 The endpoint will only return venues that are forecasted with this private API key.
 See [API keys](#api-reference) for more info.
  &nbsp;
 - **collection_id** `string` <span style="color:blue">OPTIONAL</span>
 Adding the `collection_id` passes on the collection_id in the result links once the venue search is finished.
 See [Collections](#venue-collections).
  &nbsp;

 > The above request returns a JSON response with the progress of the venue search.
-Once it is completed it will show the second displayed JSON response.
+Once it is complete it will show the second displayed JSON response.

 ```json
 {